Two by Twos in Australia and New Zealand: Cult

 Some people believe that Two by Twos is a cult or a ‘high-demand’ group due to its secrecy, exclusivity and high level of control of members.

 In an appearance on the Let’s Talk About Sects podcast former member Laura McConnell-Conti stated that she believed that Two by Twos easily fulfilled two of the program’s three criterias for a cult - that they have exclusive access to the truth, and that they’re secretive - but they do not fit the criteria of having a charismatic leader.

 The church is extremely secretive, with no official name, few written records, and a practice of members describing themselves to outsiders and the census as “Christian non-denominational”.
 Many of its own members aren’t aware of basic details such as the origins of the organisation and its structure.

 Two by Twos is a church that practices exclusivity, meaning that it considers itself to be the only true religion and therefore the only path to salvation.
 This is part of its stated reason for not having a name.
 A strong distrust of anyone outside the group, especially external authorities, is encouraged.

 Former member Kathleen Lewis believes that the Two by Twos are a highly controlling group employing methods of information control, thought control, emotion control and behaviour control.
 She says “The Workers reserve the right to interpret the scripture and to decide what activities Friends may do.
 The congregation is discouraged from thinking for themselves regarding scripture.
 The congregation cannot initiate any activity without permission of the workers.”
 Members are taught “thought-stopping mantras” to discourage them from dwelling on doubts.
 Members who do not comply, who raise complaints or who leave are subject to shunning and excommunication.
 Members are told that if they leave they will die due to “divine punishment”.

 The Two by Twos have been named in a parliamentary inquiry into cults and fringe groups in Victoria, Australia, with several public submissions on Two by Two group coercive behaviour noted, submissions numbered 81, 90 159 184 and 201 are Truth 2x2 / Two by Two related.

 Breakaway Groups

 The Cooneyites and The Barlow Group are breakaway groups that are active in Australia and New Zealand.

 Edward Cooney broke with the main Two by Twos organisation in 1928, forming the new organisation which is colloquially named for him.
 However the term ‘Cooneyites’ can also refer to members of the main group or the Bob Barlow Group (this is an unfortunate consequence of having multiple groups with no official name).

 The Barlow Group was formed by Bob Barlow and is active in Queensland.

+Notable Australian New Zealand 2x2 Members

+Hamish Campbell, a NZ member of parliament, was reported in 2025 to be an active member of the group in New Zealand.